The Scale We’re Not Using (But Could Be)

 Still, we make talking about this part of living taboo—while simultaneously fueling an $85 billion anti-aging industry.
 So how can we ground ourselves in reality and start these conversations earlier, rather than when we turn 65 and our primary care provider has the “advance care planning” talk?
 Better yet, how can we support someone that is navigating the results of aging (and or disease) that is grabbing a lower (not always a slower) gear?

-Start the presses…it turns out there is a scale
+It turns out there is a scale we can use

-I recently discovered the existence of a practical, holistic scale that begins with fully functioning (100%) to our final breath (0%).
+I recently discovered the existence of a scale that is practical, holistic and begins with fully functioning (100%) to our final breath (0%).

 It’s public.
 It’s widely used (worldwide) and it's called the PPS.